Tensor network simulation of the (1+1)-dimensional $O(3)$ nonlinear $\sigma$-model with $\theta=\pi$ term: Results

 In this section, we describe our numerical results, which provide numerical evidence of the massless nature of the NLSM with $\theta=\pi$.
 More specifically, we demonstrate the results for the free energy density and the bipartite entanglement entropy of the boundary cMPS and compare them with the predictions of CFT.

 In our numerical simulation, we calculate the finite temperature properties of the modified quantum rotor model.
 We perform simulations from $K=1.0$ to $K=6.0$ in order to cover a fairly large range of values for the coupling constant.
 The range of temperatures varies with $K$.
-For each choice of $K$, the temperature $T$ ranges from $K/300$ to $K/100$, since the energy scale increases with $K$.
-The largest angular momentum is chosen to be $l_{\mathrm{max}} = 1/2, 3/2, 5/2$.
-The bond dimension of the boundary cMPS ranges among $\chi=12, 18, 24, 30$, and we linearly extrapolate the results to an infinite bond dimension (see Appendix \ref{app:extrapolation} for details).
+For each choice of $K$, the temperature $T$ ranges from $K/300$ to $K/60$, since the energy scale increases with $K$.
+The maximal angular momentums are chosen to be $l_{\mathrm{max}} = 1/2, 3/2, 5/2$.
+The bond dimension of the boundary cMPS ranges among $\chi=12, 18, 24, 30$, and we extrapolate the results to an infinite bond dimension (see Appendix \ref{app:extrapolation} for details).